Visitor’s Info: Cathlamet

 Julia Butler Hansen Heritage Center

 Julia Butler Hansen was a Representative from Washington; a member of the State House of Representatives from January 1939 until November 1960, elected to Congress (November 8, 1960-December 31, 1974) and was a resident of Cathlamet, Wash., until her death there on May 3, 1988.
 The home itself is one of the oldest in the area, and has been recently restored to it’s original glory.
-Filled with antiques and original items, the home is now available for tours Monday through Friday during regular Chamber of Commerce hours.
+Filled with antiques and original items, the home is sometimes available for tours.
 See the works of Maude Kimball Butler, Julia’s mother, who began painting the daily activities of early life along the Columbia.
 Her works cover the walls of the home and are a virtual story in pictures of life long ago.
 The house is located at 35 Butler Street, Cathlamet.
+Stop by the Chamber office and pick up a walking tour map of historic places.

 Elochoman Slough Marina